benjaminulmer/benjaminulmer.github.io/_projects/3dwind.md

 <br>
 <div>{%- include extensions/video.html path='/assets/videos/3dwind/local.mp4' width='75%' -%}</div>

+With adding transparency to the rendering equation, proper depth ordering of render calls is needed to avoid blending artifacts.
+Since most streamlines have relatively little variation in altitude, I simply sort them by their average altitude.
+While this does not eliminate all artifacts, I found it eliminated the vast majority of them and was more than acceptable---especially considering the simplicity of the algorithm.

 ## Limitations
-Colour not done in shader: requires resending data to GPU.
-Done out out laziness as would require implementing CIE LAB on GPU.
-Multiresolution seeding takes a long time and does not update based on view.
+In its current state, the application still has several limitations.
+Some of the limitations are easily addressed; however, others are more fundamental and would require reworking key functionalities.

+While nearly all rendering effects for streamlines are calculated in the shaders and controlled by uniforms, colours are stored per vertex and require updating the vertex buffers everytime the user changes the colour settings.
+Calculating the colour of streamlines could be done in the shader, as it is a function only of their altitude, but would require reimplementing the colour scale functionality in GLSL.
+Due to time constraints, I chose to forgo this feature in favour of working on other aspects of the project.
+Similarly, as mentioned previously, the speed of streamline integration could likely be improved with a better space partitioning data structure.
+Doing so would simply be an exercise of implementing and benchmarking different datastructure to see which one(s) work best for the data.

+More fundamental limitations relate to the steamline seeding algorithm used.
+While the multiresolution seeding is a pre-processing step, it is still quite slow and can take several minutes to finish.
+The resolution of steamlines also does not update automatically based on the view, although logic for doing so based on camera parameters could be added.
-Seeding algorithm doesn't necessarily capture interesting regions.
+Finally, the seeding algorithm does not necessarily capture interesting regions of the flow.
-I did implement a method for detecting critical points in the flow, but never got around to expanding the seeding algorithm to use them.
+I did implement a method for detecting critical points in the flow data, but ran out of time before I could incorporate this into the seeding algorithm.
-As mentioned, uniform voxel grid not ideal for custom distance metric.

 ## Reflection
 This application is one of the more recent C++ projects I worked on; it is also one of the largest project I did entirely independently.
-Never worked with vector fields before, learned a lot about sampling, field line integration, stability, etc.
+I had never worked with vector fields before, and in the process learned a lot about sampling, Runge-Kutta methods, numerical stability, line rendering and visualization techniques, and different streamline seeding algorithms/approaches.
-Despite being course project under tight time constraints, put some effort into making codebase well designed and readible.
+Also, despite being a course project under tight time constraints, I tried to put effort into making codebase well designed and readable.
-Fell short in many aspects, especially with regards to some best practices for modern C++ that I was only vaguely familiar at the time, but also did an OK job in others.
+Looking back now, the code falls short in many aspects---especially with regards to some best practices for modern C++ that I was only vaguely familiar with at the time---although most of the worst offenders could be fixed quite easily.

-For the actual visualization, I am happy with how it turned out visually, but am not certain of the effectiveness for actually communicating the underlying data.
+With regards to the resulting visualization, I am happy with how it turned out aesthetically, but I doubt its effectiveness for actually communicating the underlying data.
-Global scale gives OK sense of overall patterns; smaller scales much less useful.
+At a global scale the streamlines give an sense of the overall patterns; however, the smaller scale views are much less useful.
-Going into the project I was hoping there would be more vertical variation in streamlines, but this is a result of the data, not the method.
+Additionally, going into the project, I was hoping there would be more vertical variation in resulting streamlines.
-While there is some, generally dwarfed by movement along sphere.
+While there is some, the vertical component of velocity tends to be much less than the surface components, which results in any given streamline having close to constant altitude.
-Still, some interesting streamlines appeared in certain datasets.
+Still, some interesting streamlines did appear in certain datasets.

-I initially wanted to extend this application to other Earth vector fields, such as ocean currents, however finding such datasets proved to be a significant challenge.
+Finally, while I initially planned to extend this application to other Earth vector fields, such as ocean currents, finding such datasets proved to be a significant challenge.